The Mental Load of Email

 How does alfred_ reduce email mental load?

 alfred_ closes loops for you.
-It triages your inbox overnight (so you don't carry unread messages), extracts action items to a task list (so nothing lives only in your brain), drafts replies (so the "I should respond to this" loop gets pre-resolved), and tracks follow-ups (so you never wonder "did they get back to me?").
-The mental load drops because the open loops are being actively managed by a system.
+It triages your inbox overnight (so you don't carry unread messages), extracts action items to a task list (so nothing lives only in your brain), drafts replies (so the activation energy to respond drops to near zero), and tracks follow-ups automatically.
+The result: you wake up to a brief, not a backlog, and your brain can let go.